Microsoft-community/Community-website/wiki/useful-windows-tips.md

 Your files will now be indexed.

 Keep in mind, indexing can take a long time depending on how many files it has to go through, and it may consume some system resources while indexing is in-progress.
-Indexing will in fact pause if it detects that you are using your computer.
-The indexing process only needs to run once though.
+Indexing will pause however if it detects that you are using your computer.
+The indexing process only needs to run once.

 ### Restart GPU drivers